top : Thomas Hampson, Robert Merrill, Robert Massard, Michel Dens, Martial Singher; bottom: John Charles Thomas, Ernest Blanc, Maurice Renaud

 We moved from oldest to most recent in our list of recordings, with Martial Singher (1904-1990) (https://youtu.be/58o0RYINKQw) and Michel Dens (1911-2000) (https://youtu.be/-Wc_V6QFr70) up next.
 Singher was a fine artist with a keen talent for interpretation, but his vocal equipment does not allow him to surmount the challenges of this aria, whereas Dens, by contrast, a light baritone who made most of his career in Paris and primarily in the Opera Comique world, is able to conquer the assignment by sheer willpower and intelligence.

-From that point on we hear the glorious sound of Robert Merrill (1917-2004) (https://youtu.be/SK10DyGA5f4) making the most of the dramatic moments of the aria and a bit later in the list, the all-American John Charles Thomas (1890-1960) in a 1934 recording (https://youtu.be/SZpMgRKblso) in which his struggles with the French pronunciation can be forgiven because of his very beautiful sound.
-But neither Merrill nor Thomas are exemplary when it comes to the elusive French style and the necessary command of the language, but their magnificent voices make the listener forgive the singers’ sins.
+From that point on we hear the glorious sound of Robert Merrill (1917-2004) (https://youtu.be/SK10DyGA5f4) making hash of the French but the most of the dramatic moments of the aria, and a bit later in the list, the all-American John Charles Thomas (1890-1960) in a 1934 recording (https://youtu.be/SZpMgRKblso) in which his struggles with the French pronunciation can be forgiven because of his very beautiful sound.
+But neither Merrill nor Thomas are exemplary when it comes to the elusive French style and the necessary command of the language, although their magnificent voices make the listener forgive the singers’ sins.

 Thomas Hampson in a 2012 recording (https://youtu.be/Ok-qJ_7qDAY ) is actually much better stylistically than either Merrill or Thomas, but his vocalism is not on a par with that of two French baritones born within two years of each other.
 Ernest Blanc (1923-2010) (https://youtu.be/Qa2JfOUPRXQ) came of age as a singer during WWII and consequently his career never became what his voice and artistry deserved.
 He sang as a lyric baritone but went on to tackle some of the Wagnerian repertoire (Wolfram, Amfortas, Telramund), and one can detect that in his dark-hued sound.